Participer au site avec un Tip

 Description

-Construct an array from an index array and a set of arrays to choose from.
+Construct an array from an index array and a list of arrays to choose from.

 First of all, if confused or uncertain, definitely look at the Examples -